 There's a lot of things to consider when doing research.
 So to help you pick the best for your basement or crawl space, BlueMaxx Basement Systems offers these five questions to ask when hunting for a dehumidifier.

 An all-too-common complaint we hear from homeowners is that their dehumidifier constantly runs and the space it's in is still not dry.
 Not only does that mean their basement is still damp, humid and musty, but their electric bill is noticeably higher.
 That's not good all around.

 Instead of buying a second dehumidifier- which will just double the noise, increase the money spent, and increase the electricity used- it pays to start the process off on the right foot.
 Dry out the space with an amply powered, 100-liter crawl space or basement dehumidifier.
 The SaniDry™ Dehumidifier that Basement Systems uses is able to dehumidify an entire basement using a powerful, energy efficient blowing motor.

-A system with an ENERGY STAR® rating dehumidifier will be an essential factor in making your sub-flooring dry and keeping those energy bills on the low side.
 The best dehumidifiers can do more than twice the work at less than a third of the energy usage, saving you a lot of money in the long run.